fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands/README.md

 I am developing parsing experiments.

+I am attempting to combine the rules from comments with the rules from Rexpr which are done differently.

+So far I have been able to implement person but it does not parse properly.

 I have now changed from using std::variant to x3::variant in this code.

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.